A Tribute to the Creative Genius of Marie Faverio

 -

 I really live for this project and my cockatiel, who needs me because I am the only person he accepts.
 Nobody else can touch him, not even the vet, and with me he is super cuddly and sweet.
-He loves cuddles and he even demands them! -
+He loves cuddles and even demands them by gently nudging me!
+Sometimes he flies to me just to look at me and blow me kisses, just like that, out of the blue. -

 "Faces of Angels" is a wonderful project, Marie.
 Congratulations! --- Thank you.
-It can be challenging at times to read the stories of these innocent children, but it is also rewarding and it gives me the opportunity to do what I love the most - creating art and fighting for justice.
+It can be challenging at times to read the horrific stories of these innocent children, but it is also rewarding and it gives me the opportunity to do what I love the most - creating art and fighting for justice.
+As a survivor myself, this project has a deep meaning for me.

 -